Mock Interview Practice | AI Story Bank Builder

 What is a Story Bank?

-A Story Bank is a collection of polished behavioral stories you can adapt to any interview question.
-Each mock interview with AI Story Bank extraction captures 2-3 STAR/SPAR stories covering competencies like leadership, teamwork, and problem-solving.
+A Story Bank is a collection of polished stories structured across 5 frameworks (STAR, SPAR, PREP, WHY, CASE) that you can adapt to any interview question.
+Each mock interview with AI Story Bank extraction captures 2-3 stories covering competencies like leadership, teamwork, and problem-solving.
 After 3 sessions, you have 6-9 reusable stories.

 What questions are asked in mock interviews?

-Mock interviews include: "Tell me about yourself" (Present-Past-Future framework), behavioral questions (STAR method), situational scenarios (SPAR framework), and role-specific questions from your resume and job description.
+Mock interviews include: "Tell me about yourself" (Present-Past-Future framework), behavioral questions (STAR), conflict/problem-solving scenarios (SPAR), technical opinion questions (PREP), motivational questions (WHY), case study questions (CASE), and role-specific questions driven by deep role and industry knowledge.
 AI mock interviews generate fresh questions each session—no static question bank.